GitCodings/Stack-FE-Starter/FRONTEND-2.md

   </tbody>
 </table>

-## Video Submission
+# Video Submission

-- Create a video submission.
-(YouTube private video, shared by link, works well for video submission for this class.)
+## Create a video submission.
+YouTube private video, shared by link, works well for video submission for this class.
 Video submissions should be less than 2 minutes long and follow this scenario:
 1. Off-screen, deploy your IDM microservice (using reasonable configs so that sessions do not expire), deploy your Movies service, and deploy your mini-frontend on your local device.
 Do not include this part in the video.
 2. Open your security-disabled browser and open a network panel (CTRL+SHIFT+J on Windows, or COMMAND+OPTION+J on Mac).
 Keep this panel open as you continue with the following steps.
 3. Navigate to your website. (we should see the Login View with a link to Register View)
 4. Navigate to the Register View.
 Register a new user. (we should see a switch to the Login View)
 5. Login using the user you just created. (we should see a switch to Search View)
 6. Search for movies with `game` in their title.
 If necessary, scroll to show the results.
 7. Search for movies with directors named `Chris`.
 If necessary, scroll down to show the results.
 8. Search for movies released in the year `2005`.
 If necessary, scroll down to show the results.

+## Submit the video
-- Submit a link to your video on the corresponding Canvas assignment.
+Submit a link to your video on the corresponding Canvas assignment.